banzekin/my_aliases/README.md

 ## Third party applications
-You can get the lastest version of fluxion here: https://fluxionnetwork.github.io/fluxion/ or https://github.com/banzekin/fluxion fluxion is copyrighted by vk496.
+You can get the lastest version of fluxion here: https://fluxionnetwork.github.io/fluxion/ or https://github.com/banzekin/fluxion

+fluxion project is copyrighted by vk496.

 ## Disclaimer